triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 We assume that you have some modern Ubuntu like 20.10 version installed on an `x86_64` machine.
-But it might work with other recent versions of Ubuntu or Debian with some adaptations.
+But it might work with other recent versions of Ubuntu or Debian or even other Linux distributions, with some adaptations.

-Warning: if you are using Linux kernel 5.11+ like shipped with Ubuntu 21.04, you will be hit by the bug https://github.com/Xilinx/XRT/issues/5168 up to its resolution.
-In the meantime you can always help fixing the bug or install explicitly an older Linux kernel package and boot on it.

 ## What's new?